AleksanderVEriksen/Text_to_image/readme.md

 ## File structure

 The files are divided into tasks that is needed to be done in order to train the model.
-The files are data, model, utils, playground and train.
+The files are data, model, utils, playground, train and eval.

 - The file Data prepares the data by fetching it from HuggingFace, and then loading it for usage.
 - Model is used to create the UNET model
 - utils are several helper functions used in different files which prevent code redundancy
 - playground is used to inspect and analyze the dataset, wit h the help of helper functions explained previously
 - train is used to train the model with the noisy images from the dataset
+- eval is used to evaluate the trained and saved models

 ## Goal